rancher-sandbox/docs.rancherdesktop.io/blog/2026-07-10-rancher-desktop-is-a-kubernetes-api-server.md

 The object has two halves.
 The `spec` is what you asked for: the moby engine, Kubernetes enabled at version 1.34.6, and the VM running.
-The `status` is what `rdd` observed: the port it put the cluster on, and a list of conditions reporting how far along it got.
+The `status` is what `rdd` observed: the port it put the cluster on (7443), and a list of conditions reporting how far along it got.
 You only ever edit the `spec`; the controllers write the `status`.
 Every Kubernetes resource works this way, from a pod to a deployment, and now Rancher Desktop itself does too.